Shrishty-Kumari-Git/Flyhigh/README.md

 AWS CLI (if you are deploying on AWS EC2)
 Jenkins, Ansible, and Terraform (for CI/CD automation)

-CI/CD Pipeline
+CI/CD Pipeline:

 The project uses Jenkins for continuous integration and Terraform & Ansible for automated deployment and configuration management.
 Jenkins automates the building, testing, and deployment processes.
 Terraform is used to define the infrastructure as code (IaC) for provisioning and managing AWS resources.
 Ansible automates server configuration and application deployment.